 - You have pains not controlled by medicines; or

 - The site and severity of the atheroma deposits are particularly suited to one of these treatments.
 In some cases this may even be if you have few or no pains, as the overall outlook may be improved in certain circumstances.

 Some common worries about angina

-Driving and flying.
 There is usually no restriction for driving your own car unless pains occur at rest, with emotion or while driving.
 But, you must inform your insurance company if you have angina.
-People with PCV or LGV licences, who have angina, must stop driving and contact the DVLA.
-As regards flying, in general, if you can climb 12 stairs and walk 100 metres on the level without pain or getting very breathless, you are fit to fly as a passenger.
+People with PCV or LGV licences, who have angina, must stop driving and, in the UK, contact the DVLA.
+As regards flying, in general, if you can climb 12 stairs and walk 100 metres on the level without pain or becoming very breathless, you are fit to fly as a passenger.
 People with frequent angina pains or unstable angina should avoid flying.

 Some other points about angina

 Stable angina and unstable angina

 In most cases, angina pains come on with a certain amount of exertion and you can predict the level of exertion that triggers a pain.
 This situation is called stable angina.
 More than a million people in the UK have stable angina.
 It is common to have stable angina for many years and, with treatment, most pains can be prevented.
 Over months or years the pains may come on with a lesser amount of exertion if the condition gradually becomes worse.

 If the pattern of your pain changes fairly suddenly and the pains develop after minimal exertion, or while you are resting, this is called unstable angina.
 This is an emergency and needs immediate medical care.